Original illustration by MarVistaVet

 A pertechnetate scan is needed to make the distinction.
 If the owner is considering radiotherapy for the treatment of hyperthyroidism, the malignancy should be identified as the scan normally precedes radiotherapy.
 If the owner is opting for another treatment (surgery, or oral medication), the scan may not happen, and the diagnosis will be missed.

 In most cases when cats receive radiotherapy for their hyperthyroidism, a pertechnetate nuclear medicine scan (scintigraphy) is performed to confirm the diagnosis and to determine the dose of iodine 131 needed to control the thyroid disease.
 If the thyroid growth is malignant, there are generally clues on the scan suggesting that the tumor mass is more extensive than the more routine benign thyroid growths.
 Assorted image criteria are used to make this determination but, of course, there is no substitute for harvesting an actual tissue sample.

 Since cats with benign or malignant thyroid tumors are generally hyperthyroid, it should not be surprising that radiotherapy is probably the best treatment in either situation.
 Thyroid tumors readily take up radioiodine regardless of whether they are benign or malignant.
-In one study, cats with malignant thyroid tumors who received radioiodine therapy not only were cured of their hyperthyroidism but also the median survival from their cancer was approximately three years.
+In one study, cats with malignant thyroid tumors who received radioiodine therapy were not only cured of their hyperthyroidism, but also the median survival from their cancer was approximately three years.
 In cats with thyroid tumors who were not also hyperthyroid, treatment is a little trickier.
-The pertechnetate scan is helpful in determining the tumor's ability to absorb radioiodine.
+The pertechnetate scan helps determine the tumor's ability to absorb radioiodine.
 If the tumor is not going to take up radioiodine, then some other therapy (surgery or external beam radiation) is a better choice.